Marcus: Global recovery years away

 Berlin hails US ties 50yrs after JFK speech

-Germany hailed the endurance of transatlantic ties on Wednesday on the 50th anniversary of US president John F Kennedy's stirring Cold War declaration "Ich bin ein Berliner", with celebrations across the reunited city.
+ties on Wednesday on the 50th anniversary of US president John F Kennedy's

-West Berlin town hall where JFK addressed 450 000 people in 1963, Foreign Minister Guido Westerwelle said the historic speech remained "unforgettable for us Germans".
+Ahead of the main commemoration ceremony at the old West Berlin town hall where JFK addressed 450 000 people in 1963, Foreign Minister Guido Westerwelle said the historic speech remained "unforgettable for us Germans".

 "Berlin was a divided city, the Cold War had separated Germans along the Wall," he said in a statement.
 "President Kennedy gave Berliners new hope in difficult times and all Germans new confidence."